 Immune System Function

-When fish oil is combined with the antioxidant, astaxanthin, the benefit of boosting the immune system is multiplied!
+When fish oil is combined with the antioxidant astaxanthin, the health benefits of fish oil for the immune system is multiplied!

-Salmon is a great example as salmon contains both fish oil and astaxanthin.
+Salmon is a great example of a healthy food choice for your immune system, as salmon contains both fish oil and astaxanthin.
 Another great recommendation is buying a fish oil supplement that contains astaxanthin.

 Studies have shown that the omega-3 fatty acids in fish oil have improved the survival rate for heart attack patients.
 They can also help to prevent and possibly reverse various cardiovascular diseases.